jaxkyoung/WM392_Assignment_2/report.md

     curl_easy_cleanup(hnd);
 }
 ```
-Using the libcurl library, the application can access the OpenWeatherMap API that has been created using their web service.
-It returns current weather data for the location given, in this case it is for Warwick.
-Finally we create `CURLcode`{.c} object to store the XML/JSON data returned from the API call to then extract later on to be used in the displayed of weather data.

 \newpage

 ## Mission 3
+Using a temp char array again, the application will print out either the temperature, humidity or pressure, on demand.
+Using the `getch()`{.c} function, the application can monitor user keystrokes without the need for enter being pressed and can act accordingly when a key is pressed.
+In this case we look for 't', 'T', 'h', 'H', 'p', and 'P' and respond with the corresponding weather metric and display it for 2 seconds.

 ```c
 void taskEventManualDisplay(void* pvParameters) {
     // init char array to display the chosen metric